MicrosoftDocs/dynamics-365-intelligent-order-management/topics/application-lifecycle-management.md

 1. Select **General** > **Manage**.
 1. Select **Feature version controls** > **Manage**.
 1. Find the setting for **Application Lifecycle Management Feature**.
-1. Enable the feature and pick a name for the export solution.
+1. Enable the feature and enter a name for the export solution.

 ## Step 2: Create the solution for export

-To create the solution for export, follow these steps
+To create the solution for export, follow these steps.

 1. From the Power Apps Maker portal, open the source environment.
 1. Open the solution list.